We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 INTERIM SERVICES.
 All persons who are not admitted into RTS shall be referred to Interim 6 Services by CONTRACTOR.
 Interim Services shall be provided until an individual is admitted to 7 residential treatment program.
 The purposes of the services are to reduce the adverse health effects of 8 such abuse, promote the health of the individual, and reduce the risk of transmission of disease.
 At a 9 minimum, Interim Services include counseling and education about HIV and TB, about the risks of 10 needle-sharing, the risks of transmission to sexual partners and infants, and about steps that can be taken 11 to ensure that HIV and TB transmission does not occur, as well as referral for HIV or TB treatment 12 services if necessary.
 CONTRACTOR shall provide Clients, especially opiate users, with drug overdose 13 education/information.
 For pregnant women, Interim Services include counseling on the effects of 14 alcohol and drug use on the fetus, as well as referrals for prenatal care.
 Provision of Interim Services 15 shall be documented on the XXXXX and reported monthly to the State.

 INTERIM SERVICES.
-All persons who are not admitted into Substance Use Disorder 14 Outpatient treatment within fourteen (14) calendar days due to lack of capacity, and who place their 15 names on the waiting list for admission, shall be provided interim services.
-Interim services shall 16 consist of: TB counseling, voluntary testing, referral for medical evaluation, if appropriate; and HIV 17 education, HIV risk assessment and disclosure counseling and voluntary confidential HIV antibody 18 testing.
-For pregnant women, interim services shall also include counseling on the effects of alcohol 19 and drugs on the developing fetus and referral to prenatal medical care services.
-Interim services may prospective Participants within 48 hours.
-20 be provided directly or by referral to ADMINISTRATOR or another appropriate provider. and given to 21 Provision of interim services for persons with alcohol and/or 22 other drug problems, who could otherwise be admitted into substance use disorder outpatient treatment, 23 shall be documented on the XXXXX and reported monthly to the State.
+Any DMC Client participating in NTP treatment not admitted within 14 three (3) calendar days due to lack of capacity shall be provided interim services.
+Interim services shall 15 consist of: Voluntary testing, referral for medical evaluation, if appropriate; and HIV education, HIV 16 risk assessment and disclosure counseling and voluntary confidential HIV antibody testing.
+For pregnant 17 women, interim services shall also include counseling on the effects of alcohol and drugs on the 18 developing fetus and referral to prenatal medical care services.
+Interim services may be provided 19 directly or by referral to ADMINISTRATOR or another appropriate provider and given to prospective 20 Clients within 48 hours.
+Provision of interim services for DMC covered Client with alcohol and/or other 21 // 22 // 23 drug problems, who could otherwise be admitted into substance use disorder outpatient treatment, shall 24 be documented in IRIS, and reported monthly by the fifth (5th) business day or as determined by

 INTERIM SERVICES.
 All persons who are not admitted into a residential program within 13 fourteen (14) calendar days due to lack of capacity, and who place their names on the waiting list for 14 admission, shall be provided interim services.
 Interim services shall consist of: tuberculosis (TB) 15 counseling, voluntary testing, referral for medical evaluation, if appropriate, and HIV education, 16 HIV risk assessment and disclosure counseling and voluntary confidential HIV antibody testing.
 For 17 pregnant women, interim services shall also include counseling on the effects of alcohol and drugs on 18 the developing fetus; and referral to prenatal medical care services.
 Interim services may be provided 19 directly or by referral to the COUNTY or another appropriate provider.
 Provision of interim services 20 shall be documented on the XXXXX and reported monthly to the State Department of Alcohol and Drug 21 Programs.